zhouhoujun/tsioc/README.md

 This repo is for distribution on `npm`.
 The source for this module is in the [main repo](https://github.com/zhouhoujun/type-autofac).

-`type-autofac` is ioc container, via typescript decorator.
+`type-autofac` is AOP, Ioc container, via typescript decorator.

 ## Install